Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 These three letters (AUM), pronounced in combination as Om, may well be the generalized symbol for all possible sounds.
 The letter A is the least differentiated of all sounds, which is why Sri Krishna says in the Bhagavad Gita “I am A among the letters.”

-The man whose heart never entertains even the thought of harming anyone, who rejoices in the prosperity of even his greatest enemy, that man is the Bhakta, that is the Yogi, that is the Guru of all.
+The man whose heart never entertains even the thought of harming anyone, who rejoices in the prosperity of even his greatest enemy, that human being is the Bhakta, that is the Yogi, that is the Guru of all.

 Swami Vivekananda - Paths of Yoga Bhagavad Gita: Karma, Jnana, Bhakti